A hamstring strain occurs when the hamstring muscle is stretched or torn.

 - Stretch your hamstring muscles.
 Athletes should stretch before participating in exercise or sporting events to ensure muscles are elastic and have the range of motion necessary to prevent injury.

 Stretching should focus on the hamstring muscle group a minimum of two times each day before exercising/playing sports.
-If you do not already have a hamstring-specific stretching program designed for your specific needs, please seek out one with a focused approach towards hamstring flexibility training.
+If you do not already have a hamstring-specific stretching program designed for your specific needs, please seek out one with a focused approach toward hamstring flexibility training.

 - Warm-up before any activity.
 The hamstring muscle group must be warmed up prior to strenuous activity or sports participation.
 Injuries can be avoided by warming up muscles before strenuous activities and exercises.